-This post guided me to create a plan of blogging tips for beginners.
+This post guided me to create a plan of blogging topics for beginners.

 So I designed a simple checklist of all the blogging topics I needed to study to start my blog.

 But, that’s only half the story.
 I still had pathetic tech skills.

 Studying about starting a blog is one thing.
 Actually working on the backend of a WordPress site is like taking a swim in a

 HOW TO START A BLOG IF YOUR TECH SKILLS SUCK